potato growing in ground banner

 Potato dish covered in butter

-• Boiled potatoes have the 2nd highest concentration of folic acid after bread.
+• Boiled potatoes have the second-highest concentration of folic acid after bread.
 Baked in its skin, an average sized spud contains over 30% of the Recommended Daily Allowance.

 • Potatoes contain no cholesterol.